theadamhorn/budget-tracker/README.md

 ---

 ## Contributors
-This project code was largely provided and was improved upon by Adam Horn, with guidance from Ryan Skog and Zac Warner.
+This project code was largely provided and was improved upon by Adam Horn, with guidance from Ryan Skog.

 ---